Stability of Gibbs Posteriors from the Wasserstein Loss for Bayesian Full Waveform Inversion: Numerical Examples

 \subsection{Continuous Velocity Field}

 In this subsection we consider recovery of a continuous field $m(x) = F(u(x))$.
-We place a Gaussian prior on $u$, and compare the distributions arising from each choice of loss function. \cref{fig:truth_1} shows the true velocity field $v = 1/\sqrt{m}$ along with the source and receiver locations; we choose the number of sources $N_s = 6$.
+We place a Gaussian prior on $u$, and compare the distributions arising from each choice of loss function. \Cref{fig:truth_1} shows the true velocity field $v = 1/\sqrt{m}$ (0.93 km in depth and 2.31 km in width) along with $N_s = 6$ sources (Ricker wavelet centered at 15 Hz) and $77$ receivers equally distributed in the additional water layer (thickness 0.6 km) at $z=150$ m.
+The discretization of the wave equations is 30 m in space and 3 ms in time.
+The total recording time is 1.8 s.
 The state parameter $u = F^{-1}(m)$ is also shown.

 We chose a relatively flat Gaussian prior on $u$ with mean $m_0$ given by a smoothed version of the true field, and covariance function given by the Mat\'ern kernel with parameters $\sigma = 0.7$, $\nu = 3$ and $\ell = 0.05$.
 This choice of $\sigma$ ensures that the prior on the velocity at each point is approximately uniformly distributed in the range $(v_{\min},v_{\max})$.
 The prior mean and standard deviation are shown in \cref{fig:prior_1}.
-The loss functions are normalized such that $\Phi(m_0) = 1$, then inverse temperature parameter $\beta = 10^{7}$ is fixed.
-In practice $\beta$ will be found, for example hierarchically \cite{motamed2019wasserstein}, however we fix it here for a more direct comparison between the distributions.
+The loss functions are all normalized such that $\Phi(m_0) = 1$, then inverse temperature parameter $\beta = 10^{7}$ is fixed -- that is, the potentials $\Phi(u)$ are replaced by $\beta\Phi(u)/\Phi(m_0)$.
+In practice $\beta$ will be found, for example hierarchically \cite{motamed2019wasserstein}, however we fix it here for a more direct comparison between the distributions; note however that due to the different natures of the likelihood functions, the distributions will not be directly comparable quantitatively.

 We denote by $\cL_{\Phi}^{y}$ the Laplace approximation to $\pi_{\Phi}^y$, that is, $\cL_{\Phi}^y = N(m_\Phi,\cC_\Phi)$ where